where to see the northern lights in norway

 Therefore, if you’re wondering when you can see Northern Lights, here’s what you need to know:

-best season to see Northern Lights - Norway at mid november
+best season to see Northern Lights

 The best time to see Northern Lights in the northern hemisphere is from September to April

 Aurora travel tip: Big solar storms are usually forecast at least 15 days in advance, so if you’re flexible about your travel dates, check the Northern Lights forecast around the September/March equinoxes and plan your Aurora trip for the days with the highest solar activity.
-You’ll be very likely to enjoy an unforgettable show.

 Generally speaking:

-• Locations in the interior of the Arctic: The Yukon, the Northwest Territories of Canada, or the Lapland region.
-These areas enjoy more clear skies during the spring equinox around the end of March.
+• Your location matters: in the interior of the Arctic like the Yukon, the Northwest Territories of Canada, or the Lapland region you’ll enjoy more clear skies during the spring equinox around the end of March.
+In locations close to the coast, like Iceland or the Norwegian coast, the weather tends to be more unpredictable, and there can be storms any time during the year.

 The northern lights season also depends on the weather – Jökulsárlón, Iceland